-I’m an instructor and editor with WriteSpace, an awesome grassroots literary organization here in Houston.
+I’m an instructor with Writespace, an awesome grassroots literary organization here in Houston.
 Please find information about my work with them below.

 These are workshops I've taught through Writespace in the past.
 Watch this page or the Writespace website, as I may be teaching them again!

-Writing a Great Antagonist Young Writers Workshops (Teens & Tweens) Tension: How to Build It, Keep It, and Increase It Fiction for Beginners Crafting Effective Prose How Do I Get Started?
-Q&A Science Fiction & Fantasy Advanced Fiction Scrivener 101 Speculative Fiction Critique Using Tropes Effectively How to Submit Your Work Like a Pro Jumpstart Your Writing with Dungeons and Dragons Scrivener 101 Speculative Fiction
+Writing a Great Antagonist Young Writers Workshops (Teens & Tweens) Tension: How to Build It, Keep It, and Increase It Crafting Effective Prose How Do I Get Started?
+Q&A Novel Writing Workshop Advanced Fiction Speculative Fiction Critique Using Tropes Effectively How to Submit Your Work Like a Pro Jumpstart Your Writing with Dungeons and Dragons Scrivener 101 Speculative Fiction